vladpuz/vladikdb/README.md

 The database provides two built-in content types:

-- Collection (object[]) - a collection of documents designed for fast work with documents by primary keys and fast search by indexed fields.
+- Collection (`object[]`) - a collection of documents designed for fast operations with documents by primary keys and fast search by indexed fields.
-- Single (object) - designed for single objects, such as application configuration.
+- Single (`object`) - designed for single objects, such as application configuration.

 Example usage of Single: